Clastify logo

 Easy

-Marram grass, Ammophila arenaria, grows on coastal sand dunes.
-What feature helps it reduce water loss in windy conditions?
+Marram grass, Ammophila arenaria, grows on sand dunes where wind increases evaporation from leaves.
+What adaptation most directly reduces water loss in windy conditions?

 A.